Mervyn Stutter’s Pick of the Fringe: Assembly Rooms, Edinburgh, 2012

 The comedian appeared for the Next Up Comedy Festival in July 2020.
 Covering such topics as missing work, not bring able to write comedy, her child, and a trip to the zoo, she was inspired easily making the online crowd howl with laughter.
 She was an expert at crowd interaction and easily won over the audience during her hour.

 In October 2020, the comic headlined Always Be Comedy Online for a second time this time talking about holidays, Boris Johnson, schooling and body hair.
-The new material was hilarious.
+The new material was hysterically funny.

 I saw Fostekew live for an Always Be Comedy socially distanced show in December 2020 and finally got to say hello after she delivered another hysterical routine.
 She also produced a hilarious set for a charity show Always Be Comedy online: Suzi Ruffell All Stars for Young Roots that I watched in March 2021.
 Her ability to effortlessly make an audience continuously be entertained was wonderful to see.